How to Stop Emotional Eating

 If you’re regularly turning to foods high in fat or sugar as a way to cope with stress, you may feel better in the short-term.
 However, the long-term effects can be serious: higher blood sugar levels and increased risks of obesity, heart disease, and stroke.
 While stress is never going to go away completely, finding ways to cope that don’t involve turning to food will ultimately improve your health considerably.

-What the science says: Emotional eating can result from negative emotions or very happy feelings that trigger the desire to “celebrate” with food.
+Emotional eating can result from negative emotions or very happy feelings that trigger the desire to “celebrate” with food.

 There’s a reason why that carton of ice cream or bowl of pasta is so satisfying.
 A Harvard health article explains that parts of our brain light up and feel rewarded when we consume foods high in fat and sugar.
 That positive emotional response, in turn, creates a connection between sugary, fatty foods and feeling good.
 Thus, the next time you’re feeling crummy or overjoyed, you may turn to your tried-and-true feel-good meals that provide either momentary relief or a heightened experience.
 And just like that, you’ve unknowingly started the cycle of eating unhealthy foods as an emotional response to whatever you may be dealing with.